18F/handbook/_pages/how-we-work/agreements.md

 ### Agreements Team Responsibilities

-A detailed description of the steps in the IAA and MOU process is available here [pending]
+A detailed description of the steps in the IAA and MOU process is available [here](https://docs.google.com/document/d/1cMCnTpRdEvKRDEvPtI-mcuy9u2nwLJH2FaxfJVacIVA/edit?ts=5c704921)

 ## Agreements Status